marcelosousa/million-dollar-ideas/README.md

 Flea market for million dollar ideas
 ---

-Paul Graham wrote in the post [Ideas for Startus](http://paulgraham.com/ideas.html):
+Paul Graham wrote in the post [Ideas for Startups](http://paulgraham.com/ideas.html):

 > Actually, startup ideas are not million dollar ideas, and here's an experiment you can try to prove it: just try to sell one.
 Nothing evolves faster than markets.
 The fact that there's no market for startup ideas suggests there's no demand.
 Which means, in the narrow sense of the word, that startup ideas are worthless.

 I believe that a collective effort could prove Paul Graham wrong to some extent.
 Attributing a money valuation to an idea sounds silly until you back that valuation with some real unbiased demand.
-Why don't we fix this problem but using a platform to share ideas and get feedback?
+Why don't we fix this problem by using a platform to share ideas and get feedback?
 In a way, that's even better than money because money doesn't become important until you go through some initial product/market validation or ideation phase.

 I propose a flea market of ideas: a place where you can share ideas, get unbiased feedback, see cool projects coming to life or contributing to an idea without paying the heavy price of spending your precious time finding people. **Why not use a github repository?**